danthegoodman1/icedb/icedb/v3/ARCHITECTURE.md

 ## Log file(s)

 IceDB keeps track of the active files and schema in a log, much like other database systems.
 This log is stored in S3, and is append-only.
-This log can also be truncated via a tombstone cleanup process describe below.
+This log can also be truncated via a tombstone cleanup process described below.

 Both the schema and active files are tracked within the same log file, and in each log file.